 Visiting Scholar in Computer Science (Korean Government Fellowship)

-Collaborating with Prof. Yonatan Bisk's research group - Lunit Global
+Collaborating with Prof. Yonatan Bisk's research group - Lunit

 Jun 2023 - Dec 2023